 10. Confessions

 This is a Japanese thriller about a schoolteacher who seeks revenge on her students after her daughter’s unfortunate, tragic death.
-This story is unique, and you will get the same vibe that you got from The Outsider.
+This story is unique, and you will get the same vibe from The Outsider.
 It’s told from a few different perspectives.
 Four different perspectives recount and go over the same events surrounding this young girl’s death.

 Author: Kanae Minato